GRuuuuu/GRuuuuu.github.io/_posts/2019-04-11-iris-tensorflow.md

 author_profile: true
 ---

 This tutorial introduces how to classify iris species using TensorFlow, Padas for data analysis.
-This tutorial is based on the Softmax Regression example from TensorFlow.
+This tutorial is based on the Softmax Algorithm example from TensorFlow.

 ## 1. Overview